sanjaikumarv/interview-preparation-docs/Node-js.md

 * Always handle the error event on EventEmitter-based objects

-## Middleware in Node.js
+## Middleware in express

-Middleware are functions in Node.js that have access to the request, response, and next middleware function.
-They are commonly used in frameworks like Express.js for handling tasks such as logging, authentication, and request parsing.
+Middleware are the functions that allows you to intercept and manipulate requests and responses before they reach route handlers.

+* Types of middlewares
+  - Application-level middleware : These middleware functions are bound to an instance of express() and are executed for all requests to the application or specific routes.

+  - Router-level middleware: These middleware functions work on express.Router() instances and are bound to specific routes.

+  - Error-handling middleware: Used specifically for handling errors.
+It takes four arguments: (err, req, res, next).

+  - Built-in middleware: Express has built-in middleware functions like express.static(), express.json(), express.urlencoded()

+  - Third-party middleware: External libraries such as cors, morgan, helmet, etc., can be used as middleware in Express.

 ## File System (fs) Module